safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 # How to integrate Monerium with your Safe

-The [`MoneriumPack`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit/src/packs/monerium) enables Safe users to make direct transfers of digital money from their Safe addresses to an IBAN via the SEPA network.
+The [`MoneriumPack`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit/src/packs/monerium) enables Safe users to make direct transfers of e-money tokens from their Safe addresses to an IBAN via the SEPA network.
 This allows them to use Monerium and Safe services together.

 More info about Monerium: